marbetschar/marco.betschart.name/areas/elementary-os/dual-boot-elementary-windows-with-full-disk-encryption.md

 {% hint style="warning" %}
 **BE AWARE:** For this approach to work, we need an \*un-\*encrypted boot partition.
 This still allows for some attacks to work such as the [Evil Maid Attack](https://www.schneier.com/blog/archives/2009/10/evil\_maid\_attac.html).
 But the primarily goal here is to protect your data against physical theft - not a coup executed by a 3-letter-organisation.

+**MAKE BACKUPS:** When following this guide you will loose everything which is currently stored on your hard drive.
+So make sure you have backups of the data you want to keep!
 {% endhint %}

 ## 1. Prerequisites

 We will need to boot into Windows and elementary OS multiple times during this setup.
 Therefore it is recommended to create a dedicated installation media for each operating system.

-{% hint style="danger" %}
-**MAKE BACKUPS:** When following this guide you will loose everything which is currently stored on your hard drive.
-So make sure you have backups of the data you want to keep!
-{% endhint %}

 ### 1.1 Create a bootable elementary OS USB stick